donxw/ESPNOW_RC_Car/README.md

 espnow.h - here is the tutorial I used:  https://randomnerdtutorials.com/esp-now-esp8266-nodemcu-arduino-ide/
 The car uses the ESP8266 commands and the Remote Control uses the ESP32 commands

+No library is needed for the NodeMCU motor driver board.

 ## Hardware Used
 ### Car: